Updated on Thursday, 30ᵗʰ April, 2020

 Using the fork pressure test, the food should also mush through the prongs of the fork.
 Using your thumb to push the fork down, the thumbnail should turn white with the pressure.
 The food should fall apart, and not just get squashed flat.

-Important points for Aged Care Chefs
+Important points for aged care chefs

 - As with all the other levels, all testing must be done at the temperature the food is to be eaten at.